sani723/webpack/README.md

 ## What is webpack?

 > webpack is a module bundler for modern JavaScript applications.
-When webpack processes your application, it recursively builds a dependency graph that includes every module your application needs, then packages all of those modules into a small number of bundles - often only one - to be loaded by the browser.

-It is incredibly configurable.
+When webpack processes your application, it recursively builds a dependency graph that includes every module your application needs, then packages all of those modules into a small number of bundles - often only one - to be loaded by the browser. and it is incredibly configurable.

-Ok in simple worlds, from the very core thing "webpack is simply a program that compiles one JavaScript file into another".
+Ok in simple worlds, from the very core thing <code>"webpack is simply a program that compiles one JavaScript file into another"</code>.